laithrasheed/Master_of_Science_in_Data_Science/Elective Courses/Statistical Learning for Data Science/Resampling, Selection, and Splines/Readme.md

 ### Week 6 |  Final Exam

-You will complete a multiple choice exam worth 25% of your grade.
-You must attempt the final in order to earn a grade in the course.
-If you've upgraded to the for-credit version of this course, please make sure you review the additional for-credit materials in the Introductory module and anywhere else they may be found.

-##### Programming Exam
+I have completed a multiple choice exam worth 25% of my grade.

 ## References